adrienmillot/holberton_portfolio/README.md

 ## Challenge

 The goal of this project is to provide a tool that will help people working in the scientific and in the survey fields by letting them build custom surveys.
-Using database storage for the survey data and statistics that will be calculated by SurveyStorm.
+Using database storage for the survey's data and statistics that will be calculated by SurveyStorm.
 This tool will be accessible to everyone, and the intent is to be able to use it everywhere, from web or mobile.

 ## Risks